-Students may challenge (retake) the Placement Test once, but must do so before beginning the developmental courses.
+Students may challenge (retake) the Placement Test only once, and must do so before beginning any developmental courses.
 Placement Test scores are valid for three years.
-For additional information and practice sites, visit the Testing Center on the OCC website: www.ocean.edu/admissions/testing.htm.
+For additional information and practice sites, visit the Testing Center on the OCC website: www.ocean.edu; search for "Placement Test".